 assess the potential effects on rare plant species from development of the proposed Project; and

-develop appropriate avoidance and mitigation measures, as needed, to minimize impacts to rare plant species during Project construction and operations.
+develop the basis for appropriate avoidance and mitigation measures, as needed, to minimize impacts to rare plant species during Project construction and operations.

 1.3.2.
 If applicable, explain the relevant resource management goals of the agencies or Indian tribes with jurisdiction over the resource to be studied.
 [Please include any regulatory citations and references that will assist in understanding the management goals.]